Compressed Air Heat

 • Gray, Vernon H., and von Glahn, Uwe H.: Heat Requirements for Ice Protection of a Cyclically Gas-Heated, 36 Swept Airfoil with Partial-Span Leading-Edge Slat.
 NACA-RM-E56B23, 1956.

-This describes some of the considerations for getting a heat supply to a moving surface, like a leading edge slat.
+This describes some considerations for getting a heat supply to a moving surface, like a leading edge slat.

 Conclusions